Welcome to the Advanced Health Center, PC new patient center!

 • Doctors of chiropractic have some of the lowest malpractice insurance premiums in health care because of the low risk associated with the treatments they utilize.

-1. Haldeman S, Carey P, Townsend M, Papadopoulos C: Arterial dissections following cervical manipulation: the chiropractic experience.
+1. Haldeman S, Carey P, Townsend M, Papadopoulos C: Arterial dissections following cervical adjustment: the chiropractic experience.
 CMAJ 2001;165:905.

 2. Smith, JS et al. Rates and causes of mortality associated with spine surgery based on 108,419 procedures: a review of the Scoliosis Research Society Morbidity and Mortality Database.
 Spine 2012, Nov 1;37(23):1975-82.